TickTeam/guide-tt/android_app/3_how_to_configure_widget.md

-##How to configure widget?
+## How to configure widgets?

-Before a widget is displayed in your screen, you will be asked to configure it first.
-Even if it has been successfully added to your screen, you can also tap the gear-shaped icon to configure it again.
+Before a widget can be displayed on your screen, you must first configure it.
+The widget can be reconfigured at anytime.

 ![](../images/androidwidgetconfi.png)